almovidhussaini/babylonclone/x/btcstaking/README.md

 }
 ```

-Upon `MsgAddBTCDelegationInclusionProof`, a ybtc
+Upon `MsgAddBTCDelegationInclusionProof`, a Babylon
 node will execute as follows:
-1. Ensure that the staking transaction is tracked by ybtc.
+1. Ensure that the staking transaction is tracked by Babylon.
 2. Check whether the delegation has an inclusion proof.
 If yes, exit.
 3. Check whether the delegation has not received a quorum of covenant sigs.
    If not, exist.